Philip Schou

-Philip Julius Schou (10 July 1838 - 19 September 1922) was a Danish businessman and industrialist.
+Philip Julius Schou (10 July 1838 – 19 September 1922) was a Danish businessman and industrialist.
 He was a pioneer of the Danish ceramics industry as the manager of Aluminia and the Royal Copenhagen Porcelain Factory.

 Early life and education

 Schou was born on 10 July 1838 in Slagelse, the son of Hans Henrik S. (1797–1870) and Martine Hedevig Hansen (1798–1853).
-He matriculated in 1857 from Sirø Academy.
+He matriculated in 1857 from Siró Academy.
 He graduated from the College of Advanced Technology in 1862.
 He was the younger brother of military officer and owner of Antvorskov Theodor Schou.